 Stile 6.
 Conygar Timber, Child Okeford.
 Mills and sells timber.
 Most of their timber comes from the woods neighbouring their yard as part of an ancient woodland restoration.

 Stile 7.
 Castle Gardens, Sherborne.
-Famed garden centre for its annual Christmas display.
+A famed garden centre for its annual Christmas display.
 Has a sister shop in Poundbury.
 Take care when climbing as the sunflower is not as secure as its post and can be a bit wobbly!

 Stile 9.
 Jennifer Simon – Artist, Stourton Caundle.
-Local artist with arabian influence.
-Moving away from her usual city scapes and bringing her talent back home into the Dorset landscape.
+Local artist bringing Enid Blyton’s Magical Faraway Tree into to the village.

 Village History